 Managing your time

-Keeping a health diary to keep track of your energy levels can be a key part of managing your time successfully.
+Keeping a health diary to keep track of your energy levels can be a key part of successful time management.
 It can help you notice patterns.
-This awareness allows you to plan important activities around times when you likely have more energy.
+This awareness allows you to plan important activities around times when you are likely to have more energy.

 Remember to build in time for rest.
 It is important to pace your activities and not wear yourself out.

 - Develop an overall structure for your day – you will find satisfaction in sticking to a plan.